 How does depth first search work in artificial intelligence?

 Depth first search is a way of finding solutions to problems in artificial intelligence by starting at the deepest level and working our way up.
-This method is often used in situations where we need to find a solution that covers a lot of different possibilities.
+We often use this method in situations where we need to cover a wide range of possibilities to find a solution.

 The first step in using depth first search is to create a “tree” of all possible solutions.
-This tree will include nodes that represent possible solutions, and branches that represent how those solutions can be combined.
+This tree will include nodes that represent possible solutions, and branches that represent how you can combine those solutions.

 Next, we start at the root of the tree and work our way down.
 We’ll look at each node and see if there’s a solution that covers the problem we’re trying to solve.
 If there is, we’ll add it to the tree and continue exploring from there.